PortiESP/bits-of-battle/README.md

 Your mission?
 You have two paths to victory:
 - Capture all the flags 🚩
-- Defeat all the enemies 👑🏆
+- Defeat your oponent 👑🏆

 Remember, power-ups are scattered across the battlefield.
 Use them wisely to turn the tide of battle in your favor 💪⚡.